-Straight forward Vanilla Buy-to-Let’s is the strategy most investors start with or aim for, when growing a property portfolio, planning their pension or starting a property business.
+Straightforward Vanilla Buy-to-Let’s is the strategy most investors start when growing a property portfolio, planning their pension or starting a property business.

-Although this is one of the more well know strategies, there’s still a few key elements you need to consider to make this property strategy work.
+Although this is one of the better-known strategies, there are still a few key elements you need to consider to make this property strategy work.